Relative eta invariant and uniformly positive scalar curvature on non-compact manifolds

 \begin{proposition} $\rho(\slaD_{\slaS_1},\slaD_{\slaS_0})(\lambda)=\rho(\slaD_{\slaS_{N_1}})(\lambda)-\rho(\slaD_{\slaS_{N_0}})(\lambda)$. \end{proposition}

 \begin{proof} The bundles $F_{\lambda^\pm}^N$ can be pulled back to produce flat bundles $F_{\lambda^\pm}^{N\#N}$ over the connected sum $N\#N$.
-By Proposition~\ref{P:rel-rho cobor}, the relative rho invariant is unchanged when replacing $g_0$ and $g_1$ by their corresponding PSC-isotopic metrics.
-So we can assume that $g_0$ and $g_1$ satisfy the properties of $g_0^\dagger$ and $g_1^\dagger$ as in step 1 of the proof of Theorem~\ref{T:cobor conn-sum}.
-As \eqref{E:concord product-3},
+From the way $g_0$ and $g_1$ are constructed as connected sums, one can choose $g_0'$ PSC-isotopy to $g_0$ and $g_1'$ PSC-isotopy to $g_1$, such that $g_0'$ and $g_1'$ coincide on $\mathring{N}'$, and they are product metrics on $S\times I$ in view of \eqref{E:conn-sum}.
+By Proposition~\ref{P:rel-rho cobor} and \eqref{E:rel-eta prop}, the relative rho invariant is unchanged when replacing $g_0$ and $g_1$ by $g_0'$ and $g_1'$.
+So we can just assume that $g_0$ and $g_1$ satisfy the properties of $g_0'$ and $g_1'$.
+Using the gluing formula of the relative eta invariant (Corollary~\ref{C:splitting}, see Remark~\ref{R:bounded geom}),

 Hence